 BALANCE ACTION MAP

-SettingsBalance Action Map provides the definition of how Vault Balance will treat and reconcile cash movements.
+SettingsBalance Action Map defines how Vault Balance will treat and reconcile cash movements.
 Vault Balance handles each workflow separately, and it also provides the ability to break down each workflow into its sub-parts.
 The Balance Action Map defines how Vault Balance should modify balances at each point in the chain.

 A workflow consists of States that an order can be in at a given time, and Tasks are actions that may be performed from a given State.
-In the example diagram below, black text in bubbles are States, while red text next to arrows represents Tasks.
+In the example diagram below, black text in bubbles is States, while red text next to arrows represents Tasks.
 For instance, Orders can be ‘Ordered’ by OptiSuite users but a supervisor has to ‘Approve’ the order before it goes on to be transmitted to the carrier.

 Workflows can be uniquely defined for order types: ATM Add, ATM Replace, ATM Emergency Add, ATM Emergency Replace, Branch Delivery, Branch Return, Branch Emergency Delivery, Branch Emergency Return, Commercial Client Delivery, Commercial Client Return, Vault Delivery, Vault Return, Emergency Vault Delivery, Emergency Vault Return, ATM Return Cash and ATM Emergency Return.

-Additionally, a Balance Action Map entry is necessary for when ATM Residual information is input into OptiCash (this does not follow a workflow).
+Additionally, a Balance Action Map entry is necessary when ATM Residual information is input into OptiCash (this does not follow a workflow).

 FIGURE 33: EXAMPLE OF AN ORDER WORKFLOW REQUIRING A BALANCE ACTION MAP